Scientific Name

 Description

-Echeveria diffractens is a succulent plant that forms flattened rosettes of many spoon-shaped, pointed, light pinkish-grey-violet leaves with a thin cream outline.
-The rosettes grow up to 4 inches (10 cm) in diameter, usually solitary, but the older plants can produce a few offsets.
-Leaves are up to 1.8 inches (4.5 cm) long and 0.9 inches (2.2 cm) wide.
+Echeveria diffractens is a small succulent that forms flattened rosettes of many spoon-shaped, pointed, light pinkish-grey-violet leaves with thin, cream outlines.
+The rosettes can grow up to 4 inches (10 cm) in diameter, usually solitary, but the older plants can produce a few offsets.
+The leaves can measure up to 1.8 inches (4.5 cm) long and 0.9 inches (2.2 cm) wide.

-From late spring to early summer, the rosettes produce several, usually unbranched flowering stalks with numerous easily detached bracts and attractive urn-shaped flowers.
+From late spring to early summer, the rosettes of Echeveria diffractens produce several, usually unbranched flowering stalks with numerous easily detached bracts and attractive urn-shaped flowers.
 The erect flower stalks become decumbent to pendent as they age.
-Flowers are orange, often yellow near the apex.
+The flowers are orange, often yellow near the apex.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.